Definition |

 Treatment

 Treatment will depend on the cause of hematuria.
-Some causes of hematuria require no treatment (eg, exercise-induced) or will resolve on their own (eg, passage of a kidney stone).
-Other causes will respond to medicine.
+Some causes of hematuria require no treatment or will resolve on their own.
+Other causes will respond to medication.
 For example, treating a urinary tract infection with antibiotics will stop the hematuria.
-Still other causes may require surgery, such as the removal of a bladder or treatment for
+Still, other causes may require surgery, such as the removal of a tumor or treatment for

 prostate cancer.